Jezzamonn/fourier/content.md

 <canvas id="square-wave-split" class="sketch" width=500 height=500></canvas>

 We need a lot of them this time – technically an infinite amount to perfectly represent it.
-As we add more and more sine waves the pattern gets closer and closer to the square wave we started with.
+As we add up more and more sine waves the pattern gets closer and closer to the square wave we started with.

 <canvas id="square-wave-build-up" class="sketch" width=500 height=500></canvas>
 <input id="square-wave-build-up-slider" type="range" min="0" max="1" value="0" step="any" >

 *Drag the slider above to play with how many sine waves there are.*

+You'll notice that actually the first few sine waves are the ones that make the biggest difference.
+With the slider halfway, we have the general shape of the wave, but it's all wiggly.
+We just need the rest of the small ones to make the wigglyness flatten out.

 This process works like that for any repeating line.
 Give it a go, try draw your own!